The Wiener Musikverein

 The theater was commissioned by Arthur Krupp on the occasion of the 50th anniversary of Emperor Franz Joseph's reign and was financed entirely from his private funds.
 The theater was to provide entertainment and education to the employees of Krupp industry, and was the first theater in an industrial location of the monarchy, and the fifth in Lower Austria outside of Vienna (after Baden, Krems, Wiener Neustadt and St. Pölten).

 The theater never had its own ensemble.
 Today it has 488 seats.
 Since 1989, the theater has been the venue for the Berndorf Festival (“Berndorfer

-Theatersommer”), the first 22 years under the direction of Felix Dvorak, who was replaced by Michael Niavarani in 2011.
-Since summer 2014, the actress Kristina Sprenger has been acting as an art director.
+Theatersommer”), and its first 22 years under the direction of Felix Dvorak, who was replaced by Michael Niavarani in 2011.
+Since the summer of 2014, the actress Kristina Sprenger has been acting as its artistic director.

 Rossatz-Arnsdorf is situated on the right bank of the Danube river in Wachau in Lower Austria.

 The remains of settlements dating back to the Stone Age (up to about 2500 BC) can be traced back to stone excavations, stone axes, and ceramics.
-From the later Iron Age (4th century BC) a Celtic grave was found.
+A Celtic grave was found from the later Iron Age (4th century BC).

 During the Roman period, the area belonged to the province of Noricum.
 The border of the Roman empire was set along the Danube.